Dota 2: Esports

 From late 2015 until early 2017, Valve sponsored a series of smaller-scale, seasonally held tournaments known as the Dota Major Championships, which all had fixed prize pools of US$3 million.
 Their format was based on the tournament series of the same name that Valve also sponsored for their first-person shooter game Counter-Strike: Global Offensive.
 Including The International 2016 and 2017, which were considered to be the cumulative Major of their respective seasons, the series had five other events, which were the Frankfurt Major, Shanghai Major, Manila Major, Boston Major, and Kiev Major.
 Following the International 2017, the Majors were replaced with the Dota Pro Circuit (DPC) format due to criticism by teams and fans for Valve's non-transparent and unpredictable nature for handing out International invitations.
-In the DPC, teams are awarded qualification points for their performance in sponsored tournaments, with the top twelve earning direct invites to that season's International.
+In the DPC, teams were awarded qualification points for their performance in sponsored tournaments, with the top twelve earning direct invites to that season's International.
 To avoid conflicting dates with other tournaments, Valve directly manages the scheduling of them.
+After the 2023 season, the DPC was discontinued.
+Since The International 2024, a portion of the participating teams receive direct invitations, while the remaining slots are filled through regional qualifiers.

-The primary medium for professional Dota 2 coverage is through the live streaming platform Twitch.
+The primary medium for professional Dota 2 coverage is the live streaming platform Twitch.
 For most major events, tournament coverage is done by a selection of dedicated esports organizations and personnel who provide on-site commentary, analysis, and player interviews, similar to traditional sporting events.
 Coverage of Dota 2 tournaments have been simulcast on television networks, such as ESPN in the United States, BBC Three in the United Kingdom, Sport1 in Germany, TV 2 Zulu in Denmark, Xinwen Lianbo in China, Astro in Malaysia, and TV5 in the Philippines.